ramseychad1/it-estimation-portal/README.md

 - **`EstimateRequestItem` entity** is now the core per-product unit of work.
 New DTOs: `EstimateRequestItemDto`, `CreateItemRequest`, `ApproveItemRequest`, `RejectItemRequest`, `ReviseAndResubmitRequest`.
 - **Frontend rework** — `NewEstimateRequestPage`, `EstimateDetailPage`, `ReviewQueuePage`, and `ReviewScreenPage` all significantly updated for the multi-item model.
 - **New backend tests** — `EstimateRequestItemReviewTest` + `EstimateRequestRevisionTest` cover the full per-item lifecycle and the revision flow end-to-end.

+**Go Live Date & approved-estimate cleanup (post-Phase-9)**
+- **V15 migration** — nullable `go_live_date DATE` column on `estimate_requests`.
+Null means the requester selected "Unknown at this time."
+- **New request flow (Step 1)** — date picker + "Unknown at this time" checkbox.
+Checking the box clears and disables the picker.
+The value (or null) is saved with the draft and audited on every update.
+- **Requester detail page** — Go Live Date appears as a key-value item in the Summary card alongside Product, Team, and Submitted date.
+- **Review screen** — A context card above the per-item grids shows the description and Go Live Date so the SO has the deadline in view while choosing complexity.
+- **Approved estimate column headers** — changed from "ONS {complexity}" / "OFF {complexity}" to "Onshore Hours" / "Offshore Hours".
+The chosen complexity is already surfaced by the pill above the grid; repeating it in the column headers was redundant.

 ---